 Our Jewellery Workshop is home to four jewellers who permanently work in the space - Islay Spalding, Christina Vernon, Holly MacAfee and Ieva Jankovska.
 Additional jewellery bench is used as a hotdesk space and can be rented out - see the guide price list attached.
 We have a good selection of tools, such as rollong mills, drawbench, soldering equipment etc., range of hammers and other tools.

 Four additional bench spaces are located in the Workshop No.2 and can be used for small classes.
 This space is also used to house our polishing and grinding motors and two kilns that we use for enamelling and precious metal clay firing.

 Meet the current residents of the Double Door Studios.

-The Kilt Pins are an abstract take on the traditional style and use elements such as grooves and notches to signify dates, hillscapes, landscapes and coastal outlines and pieces of music or lyrics to bring that personal meaning to the design and make it unique to the wearer.
-They are fabricated in silver using a variety of hand techniques and can include other metals or materials such as wood and semi-precious or precious stones.
+Islay’s Kilt Pins are an abstract take on the traditional style and use elements such as grooves and notches to signify dates, hillscapes, landscapes and coastal outlines and pieces of music or lyrics to bring that personal meaning to the design and make it unique to the wearer.
+They are hand fabricated, usually in Sterling Silver, using a variety of techniques from photo-etching to wax carving and casting, and can include other metals or materials such as wood and semi-precious or precious stones.

-After Christina graduated she worked from a tiny shed at the bottom of her parents garden until moving into a larger space at WASPs Dundee which she shared with fellow Double Door Studios resident Holly McAfee, before they both moved to Double Door Studios in the heart of Dundee.
-Christina is also a workshop assistant for Islay Spalding and Scarlett Erskine.
+After Christina graduated she worked from a tiny shed at the bottom of her parents garden until moving into a larger space at WASPs Dundee which she shared with fellow resident Holly McAfee, before they both moved to Double Door Studios in the heart of Dundee.

 Much of Christina’s inspiration comes from the harbour area of Arbroath and the Angus beaches.
 She is drawn to the shapes and colours of the creels and other fishing paraphernalia found stacked around the harbour.